-Rev. 1/08/2019 (Important note regarding Option 2)
+Important note regarding Option 2

 If the power output from your 930S is zero, or close to it and you are certain that the problem is not in your Signal Unit, then you probably have one or more blown drivers.
 I say "one or more" because I've encountered several PA's that had one open driver, but the other was good.
-If you are unsure, you might want to read "anatomy of a working Kenwood PA" on this website before you tear into your power amp.
+In the case of my own rig, which I bought on eBay, the cause was using the higher-gain Motorola "yellow dot" 485's instead of the red dot version.
+More information on this can be found in "anatomy of a working Kenwood PA" on this website.
+I recommend reading it before you tear into your power amp.
 But once you identify that at least one of the drivers are bad, it's time to remove the PA and in most cases the circuit board and get down to it.
-Repairing your own power amp is no more difficult than installing a modern Quint power supply.
+Repairing your own power amp is as easy as installing a Quint power supply.